cloudqubes/ootc-documentation/source/adminguide/storage.rst

 KVM volume Snapshot specifics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In recent CloudStack versions, by default, creating a volume snapshot for a running VM is disabled
+In recent OOTC versions, by default, creating a volume snapshot for a running VM is disabled
 due to a possible volume corruption in certain cases.
 To enable creating a volume snapshots while the VM
 is running, the global setting 'kvm.snapshot.enabled' must be set to 'True'.